Asher-JH/user-rest-api-lab-test/README.md

 ### Any changes regarding to SQL can be done in the `prisma` folder

-- Contant @Asher if you encounter any problems
+- Contact @Asher if you encounter any problems

 ## Tech Stack